ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

             - In the "View" tab:
                 - In the "General" tab:
                     - Under "Miscellaneous:" Deselect "Show selection marker"
-            - In the "Context Menu" tab: (If you have Kitty installed)
+            - In the "Context Menu" tab:
+                - If you have Kitty installed
                     - Click on the button on the bottom of the window labeled "Download New Services..."
                     - In the search box (in the upper right) search for "Kitty"
                     - Select "Open Kitty Here" ([the GitHub repo for this service](https://github.com/raphtlw/open-kitty-here), [the KDE Store link](https://store.kde.org/p/1378539))
                     - Click on the button (in the upper right) labeled "Install"
                     - Deselect "Run In Konsole"
+                - To add The option to open a folder in VSCode
+                    - At the bottom click on the button "Download New Services..."
+                    - Search for "VSCode" (in the upper right)
+                    - Click the "Install" button that show up when you mouse over "Open In VSCode"
 - Gwenview (an Image Viewer)
     - Click on the hamburger menu near the upper right hand corner and mouse over "Configure"
         - Click on "Configure Keyboard Shortcuts"